 Why consider investing in forestry?
 How does it work?
 What could it add to your portfolio?
 What are the benefits and risks?

 This short video interview with two respected forestry managers gives you the main facts.

 Request more information on forestry – no obligation

 How do forestry investments work?

 The principle is simple.
 You invest in commercial forests for the long term.
-The trees – predominantly Sitka Spruce, a hardy, fast-growing conifer well suited to Britain’s temperate climate – sit on the hillside and grow.
-As they do so, you should benefit from capital appreciation in the value of the trees (and the land they are on) and from any income produced by felling the trees and selling the timber – from the main part of the tree which is used for construction, down to the offcuts, twigs and chippings which are used for biomass.
+The trees – predominantly Sitka Spruce, a hardy, fast-growing conifer well suited to Britain’s climate – sit on the hillside and grow.
+As they do so, you should benefit from capital appreciation in the value of the trees (and the land they are on) and from any income produced by harvesting the trees and selling the timber – from the main part of the tree which is used for construction, down to the offcuts, twigs and chippings which are used for biomass.

 Investment in forestry is a long-term commitment – possibly 7 years or more – and a forest is by its nature a very illiquid asset.
 But if you’re comfortable with that, it can have significant tax benefits and once established requires comparatively little upkeep.

 According to the IPD UK Annual Forestry Index, UK forestry has been the best-performing asset class over both a five and 10-year period and the second-best over a 25-year period, producing an annualised return of 9.2% (December 2017).
 Moreover, forestry is broadly uncorrelated to other main asset classes.
 Please remember, past performance is not a guide to the future.

 Annual performance total return – to 31 December of each year